AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 This setting allows you to manage websites for which AdGuard should filter HTTPS traffic.

-HTTPS filtering allows us to see the content of requests and responses, but we never collect or store this data.
+HTTPS filtering allows AdGuard to see the content of requests and responses, but we never collect or store this data.
 However, to increase security, we [exclude websites that contain potentially sensitive information from HTTPS filtering](/general/https-filtering/what-is-https-filtering/#financial-websites-and-websites-with-sensitive-personal-data).

 You can also add websites that you consider necessary to exclusions by selecting one of the modes: